ipfs/ipfs/README.md

 This aims to be a directory of all the various repos in the [IPFS Github Organization](https://github.com/ipfs), and other closely related things.

+We have a status board that checks all IPFS repositories for CI, Readmes, test coverage, and so on, here: http://project-repos.ipfs.io/

 #### Project Oranization

 * [ipfs](https://github.com/ipfs/ipfs) - Master repo, intro, and news.